Bad breath, gum disease, decay, tooth loss will be the long term consequence of not brushing your teeth regularly.

 You will be more conscious of your mouth and become quieter and more reserved, smile less and generally feel worse and less confident about who you are and what you are doing.

-Teeth with decay will take on odd shapes, blacken, often become infected and very sensitive as the more more receptive and less protected inner layers of the tooth are exposed.
+Teeth with decay will start as white spots on your teeth, which may pick up stains or develop further to become black spots.
+Worse than this, holes will develop and teeth, often become infected and very sensitive as the more receptive and less protected inner layers of the tooth are exposed.

 - Tooth loss